 My research interests are focused on application of pattern recognition and machine learning to computer vision and specifically in the field of human activity recognition.

-My Google Scholar profile.
+My profile on Google Scholar and Scopus.

 Our paper “Adaptive Structured Pooling for Action Recognition” has been accepted for publication and will be presented at British Machine Vision Conference 2014.

 This is a joint work with Shugao Ma and Prof. Stan Sclaroff from Boston University, Dr. Svebor Karaman and Prof. Alberto Del Bimbo from University of Florence.

 In this paper, we propose an adaptive structured pooling strategy to solve the action recognition problem in videos.
 Our method aims at individuating several spatio-temporal pooling regions each corresponding to a consistent spatial and temporal subset of the video.
 Each subset of the video gives a pooling weights map and is represented as a Fisher vector computed from the soft weighted contributions of all dense trajectories evolving in it.
 We further represent each video through a graph structure, defined over multiple granularities of spatio-temporal subsets.
 The graph structures extracted from all videos

 are finally compared with an efficient graph matching kernel.
 Our approach does not rely on a fixed partitioning of the video.
 Moreover, the graph structure depicts both spatial and temporal relationships between the spatio-temporal subsets.
 Experiments on the UCF Sports and the HighFive datasets show performance above the state-of-the-art.

 Here’s the camera ready version of our paper!